aucchen/dendrynexus/README.md

 To create a new project:

-`dendry new`
+`dendrynexus new`

-To create a playable html/js from a dendry project:
+To create a playable html/js from a dendrynexus project:

-`dendry make-html`
+`dendrynexus make-html`

 ## Dendry scene keywords